-To apply for Academic Renewal or receive more information regarding the procedure, students may visit with the Assistant Registrar/Assistant Director or Registrar/Associate Vice President of Enrollment Management, ADM 100.
+To apply for Academic Renewal or receive more information regarding the procedure, students may visit with the Coordinator, Assistant Registrar/Assistant Director or Registrar/Associate Vice President of Enrollment Management in the Student Union Room 118.
 An application for academic forgiveness must be filed in the office of Admissions and Records.
 Academic forgiveness must be requested prior to the end of a student's graduating term.